Diamond Ridge Motorsports: Car No. 29 results

+Car No. 9 results

 Busch Series / Nationwide return

 Diamond Ridge's Busch program began running with Grissom in 1994, when they purchased Grissom's Busch operation during the 1994 Busch Series season and release Tom Peck.
 Channellock and Meineke were sponsors and Grissom won twice during his abbreviated season.
 He ran eight races in 1996 with WCW sponsoring and had another visit to victory lane, but he was released during the season.
 Bill Ingle, the team's crew chief, took over driving duties at South Boston Speedway and Loudon, finishing 22nd and 26th respectively.
 Greg Sacks signed a one race deal to drive at Talladega Superspeedway, and ended up winning the race.
 Soon afterwards, Bechtel signed driver Elliott Sadler and ran the rest of the year, and had three top-ten finishes.

 Geared up for a full run in 1997, Diamond Ridge & Sadler went from unsponsored to receiving backing from Phillips 66.
 The extra funding made a difference as Sadler captured his first career victory at Nazareth Speedway.
 He went on to post additional victories at Myrtle Beach and Gateway.
 He finished fifth in points that year.
 Diamond Ridge also expanded to a three car operation in 1997, purchasing the No. 1 DeWalt Tools team and fielding a car for Sadler's older brother, Hermie.
 Hermie had two poles and finished tenth in points in 1997.
 Diamond Ridge also fielded the No. 8 for Jeff Green, who won at Las Vegas Motor Speedway and ran fourteen races before he moved to Cup.
 In 1998, Elliott's team switched to No. 66 in order to accommodate their sponsor while Hermie moved into the No. 29.
 Hermie had a season virtually identical to 1997, posting two top-fives and having another tenth-place finish in the championship.
 Elliott scored three victories and finished eighth in points.
 Unfortunately, Elliott, who Diamond Ridge hoped would be their future in Cup, signed with Wood Brothers Racing.
 Still, hope was not lost.
 In 1999, Bechtel merged his Busch program with Joe Gibbs Racing, to field the No. 4 Lance Snacks Chevy for Jeff Purvis.
 While Purvis did not win that year, he had twelve top-ten finishes.
 The team fielded the No. 29 briefly as a second car for Curtis Markham, but sponsorship problems kept that from turning into a full-time ride.
 During the season, Bechtel eventually lost interest in the team, and sold the whole of the operation to Gibbs.
 Diamond Ridge Motorsports never returned to Cup as planned.
 The number 29 later went to Kevin Harvick in his first season in the Cup Series replacing Dale Earnhardt.